Patient Voices Matter

 It’s important that legislators speak directly with patients.
 If you haven’t heard from members of your constituency who have been affected by high insulin prices, get in touch with T1International.
 We can help connect you to patients in your state.
 You can also try reaching out to them via social media using the #insulin4all hashtag.
 This is an issue that affects patients and families in every constituency, and hearing from them will be a huge benefit to your policy-making.

 Senators and Representatives have introduced bills at both the federal and state levels to address the drug cost crisis in the United States.
-From emergency refill legislation to transparency laws and price capping measures, there are a variety of legislative options that may help patients with type 1 diabetes.
+States have yet to fully embrace their authority in reining in prescription drug prices, but state officials have considerable opportunity to reform drug pricing.
+There are a variety of legislative options that can help patients with type 1 diabetes for the long-term.

-T1International Chapters across the USA are working with their legislators to take action and introduce the types of bills outlined below to address insulin access issues.
+T1International Chapters across the USA are working with their legislators to take action and address insulin access issues.

 Emergency prescription refill legislation allows a pharmacist to dispense an emergency supply of a chronic maintenance drug (e.g. insulin) to a patient without a current prescription in limited circumstances.

 Kevin’s Law is named for Kevin Houdeshell, who passed away in 2014 from rationing his insulin after he was unable reach his doctor to refill his expired prescription due to the New Year’s holiday.
 Following his death, Kevin’s parents, Dan and Judy Houdeshell, began advocating in their home state of Ohio for a change to the law so that patients would be able to access their medications in the event that their prescription was expired and the patient and pharmacist were unable to reach the doctor.
 They were successful in Ohio, and fifteen other states have since passed similar legislation to ensure that patients have emergency access to the medication they need.